EXCLUSIVE - South Korea said nearing decision to buy F-35 fighters

 While Seoul considers a new path, Boeing has begun to back away from the F-15 Silent Eagle model, focusing on other possible upgrades to create a more advanced, albeit less stealthy, plane, according to industry sources and analysts.

-The company has reduced the team that had been working on the Silent Eagle variant while it awaits instructions from Seoul and the defense ministry, industry sources said.
+The company has scaled back the team that had been working on the Silent Eagle variant while it awaits instructions from Seoul and the defense ministry, industry sources said.

 Richard Aboulafia, analyst with the Virginia-based Teal Group, said the Silent Eagle would have been essentially an "orphan plane" since there would have been only a very limited number of those planes in service.